edorgeville/balena-dbus-disable-getty-serial/README.md

 ## Disable the getty serial console in balenaOS development

 ### TL;DR
 Copy the `serial-killer` folder to your project, as well as the corresponding `docker-compose.yml` section.
+Don't forget to enable UART in the fleet configuration GUI or by running the command `balena env add BALENA_HOST_CONFIG_enable_uart 1`.
+Failure to do this will result in `/dev/serial0` to be missing completely.

 ### Introduction
 The development variant of balenaOS comes with the following features: